Other rebates and incentives for landowners

 To be eligible to receive the rebate you must:

 Own a property or aggregate of jointly managed properties with a minimum size of 30 hectares where that land is classified as Farm Land in Section 2 (1) of the Valuations of Land Act 1960 and is receiving the Farm Rate and prepare a property management plan (or equivalent approved document) that specifies a range of activities that will promote sustainable and ecologically sound land and water management to the satisfaction of Council.
-This plan must be updated every three years.
+Council will contact existing recipients to update plans approximately every four years.